Setup of iDIN

 Set up the protocol

-For information on how to set up an integration with a protocol, see the protocol-specific guides:
+To learn how to set up an integration with an authentication protocol, make a selection using the buttons below:

 For more information about the different protocol types, see the Signicat eID and Wallet Hub documentation.